EricLambrecht/react-timing-hooks/docs/index.md

 * `callback` — a function that will be invoked as soon as the timeout expires
 * `timeout` — the timeout in milliseconds

+The hook will take care of clearing the timeout on unmount, too.

 Example:

 ```javascript